Buchholz

 Drops the lowest opponent score before adding.

-Drops the highest and lowest opponent scores when enough rounds exist.
+Drops the single highest and single lowest opponent score before adding.

 Weights opponent scores by your result against each opponent.